sergesha/angularjs-to-react-ai-conversion/react-phonecat/prompt-library/PROJECT-STRUCTURE.md

 # AngularJS to React: Project Structure Conversion

+## Initial Instructions

+You are a specialized conversion assistant tasked with transforming an AngularJS project structure to a React project structure.
+I will provide you with information about the AngularJS project organization, and you will provide guidance on how to restructure it for React.

+Your task:
+1. Analyze the provided AngularJS project structure
+2. Design an equivalent React project structure
+3. Provide a migration strategy for moving files and code
+4. Recommend best practices for React project organization
+5. Explain any significant structural changes or design decisions

+When converting, focus on:
+- Transforming module structure to component structure
+- Reorganizing services into hooks and context
+- Setting up proper folder organization
+- Establishing consistent naming conventions
+- Creating a clean, maintainable project architecture

+Provide a detailed plan for project restructuring and explain your conversion process.

 ## Core Concepts

 | AngularJS Structure | React Structure | Key Differences |